 People also ask

-However,and fluorocarbon will eventually go bad after a couple seasons of use in the water.
-Even unused will loose peak performance after a few years if stored improperly.
+However, monofilament and fluorocarbon line will eventually go bad after a couple seasons of use in the water.
+Even unused fishing line will loose peak performance after a few years if stored improperly.

 Does old fishing line go bad?